Freedom-class littoral combat ship: Design

 was the first Freedom-class ship to be fitted with cavitation performance waterjets (Rolls-Royce Axial-Flow Waterjet Mk-1).
 The jets create partial vacuums in liquid using an improved impeller blade design.
 Cavitation jets do not increase the ship's top speed, but deliver 10% greater fuel efficiency with less noise and vibration, reduced lifecycle costs, improved maintainability, increased availability, and potentially improved efficiency at lower speeds.
 In 2014, the Navy announced plans to add these waterjets to every Freedom variant that is produced.
 The mixed-flow design was changed to an axial design to push water parallel to the shaft of the impeller.

 The first ships of both LCS classes were delivered before the designs were mature so that improvements could be built into future ships.
 Many improvements to the Freedom class came from the problems experienced by Freedom (LCS-1) on the ship's first deployment, including power outages, corroded equipment, and a faulty air compressor.
 To prevent water from being taken into the anchor windlass room, the anchor winch, hydraulic unit, and mooring capstan were replaced with a single electric chain winch on the main deck, and the existing towing chain was replaced with a lighter chain.

 Corrosion resistance was also improved by the impressed-current cathodic protection system being modified by adding protections to the water-jet inlet tunnel.
 Adjustments to the Freedom class, starting with LCS-3, saw the stern transom lengthened and buoyancy tanks added to the stern to increase weight service and enhance stability.
 Plans were adjusted to see a significantly less complex gas-turbine electric start system added on LCS-5 to reduce costs and lower ship weight.

 Starting with LCS-17, the Freedom-class ships will be equipped with the TRS-4D naval radar.
-The TRS-4D is an AESA radar built by Airbus Defence and Space that is similar to the one on German s, the difference being the Freedom class will have a rotating version instead of a fixed panel, the first AESA rotating radar aboard a U.S. Navy ship.
+The TRS-4D is an AESA radar built by Airbus Defence and Space that is similar to the one on German s, the difference being the Freedom class will have a rotating version instead of a fixed panel, the first AESA rotating radar aboard a US Navy ship.
 It is a three-dimensional, multifunction naval radar combining mechanical and electronic azimuth scanning that delivers increased sensitivity to detect smaller targets with greater accuracy and faster track generation.